History of women's ice hockey in the United States: Outdoor games

-Ivy League players accomplishments

-In 1987, Mollie Marcoux-Samaan joined the Princeton Tigers.
-In her four years with the Tigers, Marcoux-Samaan would gain eight letters in athletics (hockey and soccer).
-In 1990, Dartmouth Big Green player Judy Parish Oberting was named to the first U.S. National Team that competed at the 1990 IIHF Women's World Championship.
-In 1998, Laurie Belliveau of Yale and Sarah Hood of Dartmouth were two Ivy League players named first team All-Americans.
-This was the first time that Ivy League women's hockey players were bestowed with such an honor.

-During the 2003–04 season, Nicole Corriero of Harvard set an NCAA record with 59 goals scored in a season.
-In the same season, former Princeton player Laura Halldorson coached the Minnesota Golden Gophers women's ice hockey program to the 2004 NCAA title.

-On January 18, 2003, Harvard beat the Boston College Eagles women's ice hockey program by a 17–2 mark, the largest margin of victory in NCAA history.
-Jennifer Botterill set an NCAA record (since tied) for most points in one game with 10 on January 28, 2003, versus Boston College.
-A few months later, Nicole Corriero tied Botterill's record for most points in one NCAA game with ten on November 7, 2003, versus the Union Dutchwomen.
-In addition, she holds the NCAA record for most game winning goals in a career, with 27.

 Professional hockey

 NWHL

 The National Women's Hockey League was formed in 2015 with four teams.
 Formed by Dani Rylan in March 2015 with an estimated $2.5 million operating budget, it was the first women's professional hockey league to pay its players.
 Prior to the league's formation, the only choice for top level women's hockey in North America was the Canadian Women's Hockey League (CWHL), which at the time paid bonuses and incentives but not salaries.
 The league's inaugural season ran on a salary cap of US $270,000 maximum per team and a $10,000 minimum per player.
 The players also earned 15% of profits from any NWHL jersey sold with their name on it.
 The league placed its four original teams in large hockey markets: the New York City area, Boston, Buffalo, and New England.
 In 2018 the league expanded to five teams, absorbing the Minnesota Whitecaps.
 In April 2020, a Toronto NWHL franchise was officially announced as the league's sixth team and first original expansion team, becoming the first expansion team to join the league since the collapse of the CWHL in 2019.
 Teams competed for the Isobel Cup, named after Lady Isobel Gathorne-Hardy, the daughter of Frederick Stanley, 16th Earl of Derby, donor of the Stanley Cup.